Author: admin

 The origins of Altar of Oblivion can be traced back to 2003, when Martin Sparvath (guitars/vocals) and Allan Larsen (drums) formed a duo called Summoning Sickness.
 Around three years later, this doubtful project morphed into Altar of Oblivion and the entity went from playing simple black/speed/ heavy-metal to epic doom metal.
 To complete the lineup, two new members in the shape of former opera-singer Mik Mentor and bassist/caffeine-addict Christian Nørgaard were recruited, and the band has, so far, several demos, EPs, a live album, and three full-lengths under its belt.
 Now, a new chapter opens up for Altar Of Oblivion, while the band closes the door on a brilliant past before looking forward to a new album in 2024.

-Fresh after being signed to From The Vaults, epic doom metallers Altar of Oblivion announce the release of the EP “Burning Memories”.
+Fresh after being signed to From The Vaults, epic doom metallers Altar of Oblivion announced the release of the EP “Burning Memories”.
 The five tracks were recorded in 2016 just after the completion of the band’s third full-length.
 Seven years later, the EP was finally released in June of 2023.
-On it, the band conjures up classic timeless epic doom metal, whilst at the same time exploring untrodden ground under the gloomy auspices of this Nordic collective.

 EXELERATE is a power thrash metal band from Denmark.
 They play fast and aggressive riffs combined virtuose guitar solos and high-pitched vocals to create a new, yet familiar brand of metal.
 They quickly found strength in combining their individual music influences to create a mix of thrash, power and prog metal.
 It set the stage for the aggressive, but still approachable sound and the complexity of the compositions that all of their songs are made of.